ourchitecture/panda/src/tutorials/terraform/azure/backend/maintain/README.md

        Docker version 19.03.13, build 4484c46d9d
    ```

+6. In order to maintain the Terraform backend resources in Azure, we first need to import the existing Azure resource group, storage account, and storage container into a remote ".tfstate" file that can be shared across machines (engineers and automation).
+Copy the file ".env.example" and rename the copy as simply ".env".
+Review the variable values in the file.
+Change the values as needed.
+The backend resources should already exist.

+7. Review the name prefix and other variables in the file "./tutorial.tfvars".
+Change the values as needed.
+The resource group name and storage account should already exist.
+To get a list of existing resource groups type `make azure-resource-groups-list`.
+Check for existing storage accounts by typing `make azure-storage-accounts-list ARM_RESOURCE_GROUP="rg-our-tutorials"`, where "rg-our-tutorials" is the name of the resource group.

-6. Test the terraform setup by typing `make check`.
+8. Test the terraform setup by typing `make check`.
 You should see output similar to the below.

    ```shell
    make check